EmiLithium/TWHAR/README.md

 ## What if I accidentally mess with someone else's folder?

 You don't have to but if you're paranoid you can create a branch for yourself.
-You'll be able to merge the branch back in later without any conflicts with the master branch.
+You'll be able to merge the branch back in later and address conflicts/unexpected changes with the master branch.

 * [How to create a branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/)
 * [What is a branch?](https://help.github.com/articles/about-branches/)